jumpwire-ai/jumpwire-chart/README.md

 # JumpWire Helm Chart

-This repo contains the Helm chart for deplopying [JumpWire](https://jumpwire.ai).
+This repo contains the Helm chart for deploying [JumpWire](https://jumpwire.io).

-Instructions for using and configuring the chart are [available in the JumpWire documentation](https://docs.jumpwire.ai/self-hosting-with-helm).
+Instructions for using and configuring the chart are [available in the JumpWire documentation](https://docs.jumpwire.io/self-hosting-with-helm).